Messy and Unreliable Wired Maturity Systems

 Finally, they decided to look for a better, more reliable way to monitor the strength of concrete in the field.

 Divcon adopted SmartRock wireless temperature and strength sensors for a 40,000 square foot elevated post tension podium slab deck.

 They tagged 18 sensors and tied them directly to the rebar around the entire perimeter of the slab’s frame.
 Once connected, the sensors started sending real-time temperature and strength measurements directly to the crew’s smartphones.

-Concrete temperature and strength data was recorded in the free SmartRock2 app (available for iOS and Android), where it could be accessed from anywhere at any time by the site team.
+Concrete temperature and strength data was recorded in the free SmartRock app (available for iOS and Android), where it could be accessed from anywhere at any time by the site team.
 This ability to share data instantly was a big time-saver and allowed for fast and informed decision making.

-Increased accuracy of results
+Increased Accuracy of Results